More & More (EP): Composition

-More & More consists of seven tracks that features various genres from Latin pop, new jack swing, bass music, and tropical pop, among others.
-The album's title track of the same name is a tropical house song featuring an EDM-heavy instrumental chorus which lyrically depicts a theme of desire.
+More & More consists of seven tracks that feature various genres, including Latin pop, new jack swing, bass music, and tropical pop, among others.
+Talking about the album's title track, member Jeongyeon stated that the group wanted to create a track that was different from what they had done before.
+The title track is a tropical pop song featuring an EDM-heavy chorus and instrumental bridge which lyrically depicts a theme of desire.
 "Oxygen" describes the growth of a romance which develops from an innocent affection to a fiery love.
 "Firework" features a Latin-inspired rhythm that opens with a guitar line, with the members lyrically comparing themselves to exploding pyrotechnics as they describe the sensation of a romantic relationship.
 "Make Me Go" is a song written by Nayeon that discusses the feeling of passion.
 "Shadow" conveys underlying pain that one feels and hides in the middle of an active relationship.
 "Don't Call Me Again" is a straightforward portrayal of a romantic breakup.
 The closing track written by Jeongyeon and Chaeyoung, "Sweet Summer Day", does not explicitly reference love with its lyrics encouraging one to leave behind the worries of yesterday.

-Talking about their album, member Jeongyeon stated that the group wanted to create a track that was different from what they had done before.

 Promotion

-In support of their album, Twice performed its lead single on various South Korean music programs starting with Mnet's M!
-Countdown on June 4, 2020.
-This was followed by performances on KBS's Music Bank and SBS's Inkigayo.In their second week of promotion, Twice received their first music show trophy for "More & More" on MBC Music's Show Champion.
-The group appeared as guests on June 7 episode of the variety show Running Man.
+In support of their album, Twice performed its lead single on various South Korean music programs starting with M Countdown on June 4, 2020.
+This was followed by performances on Music Bank and Inkigayo.
+In their second week of promotion, Twice received their first music show trophy for "More & More" on Show Champion.
+The group appeared as guests on the June 7 episode of the variety show Running Man.
 Following their music show win on June 12 on Music Bank with "More & More", the group had accumulated a total of 100 music show wins throughout their career.

-On August 9, Twice embarked on their first online concert titled "Beyond LIVE: World In A Day", with the group performing 15 songs including three tracks from their latest EP release: "More & More", "Shadow", and "Firework".
+On August 9, Twice held their first online concert titled Beyond Live – Twice: World in a Day, with the group performing 15 songs, including three tracks from their latest EP release: "More & More", "Shadow", and "Firework".
 Expanding their reach globally, Twice released an English-language version of "More & More" on August 21.